 Finally Fulvia and Lucius went to Etruria and were besieged in Perusia.
 The city surrendered when Octavian cut off food and supplies in the winter of 41 BCE to 40 BCE.
 Octavian allowed Fulvia to leave Italy.
 Lucius Antony was officially supposed to go to Spain, but he may have been murdered, as we will not find any more news about him from now on.

 As a sign of peace, Antony married Octavia, Octavian’s sister.
-Although Fulwia has been accused of all sorts of things, this is probably due to the fact that she entered the territory assigned to men, she took up politics.
+Although Fulvia has been accused of all sorts of things, this is probably due to the fact that she entered the territory assigned to men, she took up politics.
 Her conduct was clearly against the established rules.
-However, the accounts prove that she was an exemplary, faithful and loyal wife of all her husbands.
+However, the accounts prove that she was an exemplary, faithful and loyal wife to all her husbands.

 She had two children with Publius Clodius Pulcher, Clodius and Clodia, Octavian’s first wife.
 Scribonia also gave birth to a son.
 With Marcus Antony, she had two sons, Marcus Antony known as Antyllus and Jullus.
 Antillus can be shortened from Antonillus, little Antony, or it can mean archer – antillus.
 This was also the name of one of the allies of the Gracchi brothers, Antyllus, who accompanied Antony in Egypt, and was strangled by Octavian in Alexandria.
 However, it was Jullus who would spoil his blood in the future.
 For Jullus was having an affair with Octavian’s daughter, Julia.
 Researchers believe it was more of a conspiracy than an affair.